When the doctor called to tell Scott, a healthy-looking, high-energy man that he only had a month to live, family and friends were stunned.

 These loses only fueled Donyel’s desire to inspire others who are walking painful and difficult cancer roads.

-Today, Donyel is still fighting cancer, while running a pancreatic cancer nonprofit named after her beloved husband, Scott Eli Jackson.
+Today, Donyel is still fighting her own cancer, while running a pancreatic cancer nonprofit named after her beloved husband, Scott Eli Jackson.
 She also started a for-profit organization, that features her own formulated skin care product, to help pay for her own ongoing healthcare costs and to bless the lives of other cancer patients through The Scott Eli Jackson Foundation and The Pink Warrior Project.

 "I have helped Donyel with some of her event for the foundation.
 Its amazing to watch how her willingness others impacts your life and challenges you to do more.
 At the foundation toy drive, it was amazing to see the smiles on the children faces.
 One parent was grateful for the toys because she didn't know how she was going to make Christmas happen.